matter-labs/zinc/zinc-book/src/04-variables-and-types/02-types/01-scalar.md

 let x = (); // ()
 ```

-It can be returned by blocks or functions:
+It is implicitly returned by blocks or functions:

 ```rust,no_run,noplaypen
 fn check(value: bool) {